United Nations Office for Project Services

 Expresses ideas or facts in a clear, concise and open manner.
 Communication indicates a consideration for the feelings and needs of others.
 Actively listens and proactively shares knowledge.
 Handles conflict effectively, by overcoming differences of opinion and finding common ground.

-- Secondary School Diploma (High School or equivalent) with five years of relevant experience is required.
+- High School (Secondary or equivalent) with a minimum of six years of relevant experience is required.

-- Fluency in Somali (writing, speaking and reading) is required.
+- Fluency in Somali (writing, reading and speaking) is required.

 For more details about the ICA contractual modality, please follow this link: